Blog

 FAQ: HVAC Software

-HVAC software is used to simulate, design, manage, and optimise heating, ventilation, and air conditioning systems.
-It replaces manual calculations with dynamic modelling and supports better energy performance, cost efficiency, and compliance.
+HVAC computer software is used to simulate, design, manage, and optimise heating, ventilation, and air conditioning systems.
+It replaces manual calculations with dynamic modelling and supports better energy performance, comfort, and control.

 What’s the difference between HVAC business software and design software?

-HVAC design software focuses on engineering and simulation, while HVAC business software may include tools for scheduling, procurement, asset tracking, or maintenance management.
+HVAC design software focuses on engineering and simulation, while HVAC business software may include tools for scheduling, procurement, asset tracking, or maintenance management, while HVAC planning software focuses more on design, scenarios, and system logic.

 Can Hysopt be used across project phases?